-Contrails verifies via The Defense Technical Information Center (www.dtic.mil) that a report has been approved for public release prior to scanning and posting.
+Contrails verifies via the Defense Technical Information Center (discover.dtic.mil) that a report has been approved for public release prior to scanning and posting.

 This site uses Google Analytics to measure how many users visit Contrails, and how they navigate the site.

 We collect no personal information when you visit this site unless you voluntarily choose to provide that information to us, either by entering information in a contact form or sending us an email.

 During your visit we will gather and store certain information about your visit, which your Web browser software transmits automatically.
 This information will not identify you personally.